 Similarly, my cousin comes from a Pharma background and therefore it would be easy for him to understand the stocks in that sector.

-There could be many businesses that may not require any kind of background to understand at all – think consumer products like footwear, shaving cream, automobiles etc.
+There could be many businesses that may not require any kind of background to understand at all – think of consumer products like footwear, shaving cream, automobiles, etc.

-Similarly, when the real estate sector was growing in India, then the companies which manufacture tiles (Kajaria), sanitary (Cera), and similar supporting companies could be accessed.
+Similarly, when the real estate sector was growing in India, then the companies that manufacture tiles (Kajaria), sanitary (Cera), and similar supporting companies could be accessed.

 The business model of the company should be simple and the company should excite you.